jonlpersson/ed-latimore/site/_posts/2021-10-10-how-to-write-instagram-captions-that-increase-engagement.md

 ### It helps the algorithm determine what to show

-No matter how popular your account is, your posts just aren’t seen by everyone who follows you.
+No matter how popular your account, your posts aren’t seen by everyone who follows you.
 This is for various reasons, but the one most relevant to the engagement discussion is because it doesn’t prioritize their feed when they log on.

 When you open up Instagram, it \*appears\* to randomly decide what to show you.
 The reality is that your Instagram feed considers several ranking signals (target audience, hashtag use, geography, perceived relationship with poster, etc.) to determine what content to show you.
 One of those ranking signals is the engagement of the post.&nbsp;

 The more engagement a post gets, the more it tells the algorithm that it’s likely a popular post and should be shown to more people.
 Engagement is also a key factor in your ranking for how you rank on Instagram hashtag pages.
-This is important because it's one of the main ways for people to discover your profile and follow.
+This is important because it's one of the main ways for people to discover your profile and follow you.

-Posts with more engagement make your profile grow and they make it more discoverable.
-Writing a good caption makes it more likely that your post will be discovered.
-Before we get to the exact details of writing a perfect instagram caption, there is one last thing about engagement that needs to be mentioned.&nbsp;
+Posts with more engagement make your profile grow, and they make it more discoverable.
+Writing a good caption makes your post more likely to be discovered.
+Before we get to the exact details of writing a perfect Instagram caption, there is one last thing about engagement that needs to be mentioned.&nbsp;

 ### Measuring engagement